What Is Color Theory- A Comprehensive Guide

 • CMYK Color Model

-In other words, this one is also called a subtractive color model which is just opposite to RGB.
+In other words, this one is also called a subtractive color model, which is just the opposite of RGB.
 This model is mostly used in printing through the components, including Cyan, Magenta, Yellow, and Black.
 You can use the CMYK model for branding, advertising, and merchandising purposes.
 In this case, the best formats are likely PDF, AI, and EPS.

 The Color Wheel

-Designers, creative contrivers, and artists are making mind-blowing color combinations and the best way they follow for that is the basic theory of color.
-To explain colors and the relationship between colors, science is being used to describe them.
-Here, the color wheel is the most important part which is another Innovative idea first explained by the great Isaac Newton in 1666.
+Designers, creative contrivers, and artists are making mind-blowing color combinations, and the best way they follow for that is the basic theory of color.
+To explain colors and the relationship between colors, science is used to describe them.
+Here, the color wheel is the most important part, which is another Innovative idea first explained by the great Isaac Newton in 1666.

 Color Wheel

-The color wheel is mainly an absurd circle of the color that maps the color spectrum to shows the differences and relationships between colors.
-It shows how primary colors mix up to form a secondary one.
-The color wheel is very important in this case as it’s used to find the combinations.
+The color wheel is mainly an absurd circle of colors that maps the color spectrum to show the differences and relationships between colors.
+It shows how primary colors mix to form a secondary color.
+The color wheel is very important in this case, as it’s used to find the combinations.

-There are mainly two types of color wheels which are the RYB color wheel and RGB color wheel.
-RYB is the combination of red, yellow, and blue where RGB is for red, green, and blue.
-The first one is normally used by the artists where the second one is used for technical usages.
+There are mainly two types of color wheels, which are the RYB color wheel and the RGB color wheel.
+RYB is the combination of red, yellow, and blue, where RGB is for red, green, and blue.
+The first one is normally used by the artists, while the second one is used for technical purposes.

 Meaning of Colors in Color Psychology

 Psychology has a separate part in the color that we know as color psychology.
 It mainly studies the effect of color on human behavior.
 The most used sector of this term is business branding and marketing.
-We see yellow color in most of the restaurants and it is an example of that as yellow color makes us hungry.
+We see yellow color in most of the restaurants, and it is an example of that, as the yellow color makes us hungry.

 Basic Color Schemes